colhountech/CT-Studio/Tasks/TasksShared/TasksServices/Services/DRY.md

 Currently the database is stored as a json file on local disk so we are doing a 2 step migration.

-1. We will replicate the existing ToDoItemService to a new ToDoItemAzureBlobService.
+1. We will replicate the existing TodoItemService to a new TodoItemAzureBlobService.
 We will swap over to the new implementation in the Program constructor by replacing..
-`builder.Services.AddSingleton<IToDoItemService, ToDoItemService>();`
+`builder.Services.AddSingleton<ITodoItemService, TodoItemService>();`
-with `builder.Services.AddSingleton<IToDoItemService, ToDoItemAzureBlobService>();`
+with `builder.Services.AddSingleton<ITodoItemService, TodoItemAzureBlobService>();`
 and of course make sure everthing is working as expected.

-You will then notice that there is a lot of overlap between the ToDoItemService.cs and ToDoItemAzureBlobService.cs and this violated the DRY Principle (Do not Repeate Yourself)
+You will then notice that there is a lot of overlap between the TodoItemService.cs and TodoItemAzureBlobService.cs and this violated the DRY Principle (Do not Repeate Yourself)

 2. We will then refactor the commonal code between both of these and